ajbrehm/ABTokenTools/README.md

 # S4ULogon

 Logs a user on without a password and does nothing.
 To be honest, I have forgotten what this was good for other than a proof of concept…

-# ScheduledTaskAclEdit

-**ScheduledTaskAclEdit pathScheduledTask [sddl]**

-Displays or set the security descriptor for the scheduled task or folder of scheduled tasks pathScheduledTask.

 # SessionForPId